Supporting the Creative Economy

 Point Lookout | Northport, Maine

-Thank you to everyone who joined us at the 2018 Archipelago Artists & Makers Conference on Friday, April 6, 2018!
-We welcomed close to 200 artists and makers from across the state to Hedges Hall at Point Lookout in Northport for a full day of information, networking, and presentations tailored to the needs of Maine's arts-based businesses.
+Mark your calendars now, and join us at Point Lookout in Northport for a full day of information, networking, and presentations tailored to the needs of Maine's arts-based businesses.